-Kyle Seager lost much of 2019 to injury.
-Now, he’s trying to make the most of the last 48 games.
+Kyle Seager lost much of 2019 to injury; Now, he’s trying to make the most of the last 48 games

 As Seager talked about the changes he made to his thinking, his diet, his workouts and what it meant for his performance, there was a sense of pride, accomplishment and optimism in his voice.
 Perhaps this would help him return to his All-Star and Gold Glove-level form of 2014.

-Unfortunately, he was never really given a legitimate opportunity to see how that all that offseason work would help him through the course of an entire season.
+Unfortunately, he was never really given a legitimate opportunity to see how all that offseason work would help him through the course of an entire season.

 And now, with 48 games remaining in the 2019 season, Seager can only try to salvage what is left and hope it brings the promise of something more in the future.

-“I’d like to continue to do what I’ve been with my swing stuff recently and keep up on that,” he said.
+“I’d like to continue to do what I’ve been doing with my swing stuff recently and keep up on that,” he said.
 “It’s hard to chase numbers.
 You could make a great swing and end up flying out.
 So there is nothing you can really do there.
 But if you stay in good position and swing at strikes, it will all work out.”

 On March 8, Seager’s spring training came to an abrupt end when he dived awkwardly for a Javier Baez ground ball in a Cactus League game at Peoria Stadium.
 He rolled awkwardly over his glove hand and felt a pop near his middle finger.
 An MRI would later reveal a torn tendon in his left hand that required surgery.

-Spring training was over, and basically, the first few months of the season were lost in recovery.
+Spring training was over, and basically the first few months of the season were lost in recovery.

 In typical Seager fashion, he tried to come back as soon as possible, perhaps to his detriment.
 So, he played in just nine rehab games with Class AAA Tacoma, hitting .256 with a .698 on-base plus slugging percentage, two doubles and seven RBI, before being activated from the 60-day injured list.